HusnainTaj/afdbox/README.md

 ## What?
 A program that allows you to Compile (with NASM), Run (with DOSBox) and Debug (with AFD) .asm files by just double clicking on them.

+### Dependencies
+- NASM
+- DOSBox
+- AFD

+> None of these are included in `afdbox.exe` and must be installed by you separately.

 ## Why?
 I'm Lazy